c3lang/c3-web/src/content/docs/Language Common/strings.md

 ```

 \
-A ZString is a distinct type for null-terminated C-style strings ` char* `.
-Converting a ` char* ` to a ` ZString ` requires an explicit cast to ensure the safety and `\0` termination of the string data.
+ZString is used when working with C code, which expects null-terminated C-style strings of type `char*`. it is a distinct type so converting to a `ZString` requires an explicit cast.
+This helps to remind the user to check there is appropriate `\0` termination of the string data.

+The [ZString methods](#zstring-member-functions) are outlined below.

 :::caution
 Ensure the terminal `\0` when converting from `String` to `ZString`.